 Omlet’s new Automatic Chicken Coop door opener is available to pre-order now, starting from £149.99.

-This entry was posted in Products on September 8th, 2018 by helenkennedy
+This entry was posted in Chickens on September 8th, 2018 by helenkennedy

 Did you know that over 60% of chicken keepers aren’t getting enough sleep?!
 Omlet has the solution as they launch the New Automatic Chicken Coop Door.